AdamBoley/Fleet-Command/README.md

 For inputs assigned to variables, I used the backslash character to place the continuation text onto new lines

 For strings, I tried several methods, such as string concatenation, but I ran into under-indentation and over-indentation errors.
 I found that indenting one tab and 2 spaces or 6 spaces solved this, but then noted that mixing spaces and tabs is not allowed in Python.
 This also produced very messy code.
 I eventually resorted to shortening my print statements so that none went over 79 characters.
 Whilst initially annoying, after a while I determined that I had probably been too verbose with my text.
-Reducing line lengths forced me to be clearer and more concise
+Reducing line lengths forced me to be clearer and more concise.

 # Future Work

-armour rating

-random number generator
+As the project is a game, it has excellent scope for future work, much like commercial games may be improved with Downloadable Content.
+This should be relatively simple, since the core mechanics that simulate firing runs and boarding operations is in place, and more content would come in the form of additional missions.

+As noted elsewhere, I initially struggled with properly simulating a space battle mathematically.
+I considered implementing some of sort of armour rating or shield rating function, which would reduce incoming damage, but ultimately the mathematics proved too difficult to implement.
+The armour rating / shield rating function could provide a threshold which incoming fire must over-match in order to be effective.
+If incoming fire cannot break armour or shields, then very little damage is sustained.
+However, if the incoming fire can break the armour or shields, then the effect could be devastating.
+This would probably function similarly to the Damage Threshold function in Fallout: New Vegas.

+I also considered implementing many more tactics than were present in the final version of the game.
+More tactics that change not just how many enemy ships the player targets but also *what* they target as well could be a good addition.
+For example, if the player chooses to ignore an enemy group's capital ships and instead try to focus on stripping off their escorts, then on subsequent firing runs the player could gain an advantage, as the enemy would not have enough escorts to stop the players escorts from swarming in.

+The game also models a very stupid enemy, who does not react to the player's actions.
+If the player chooses to target only 25% of the enemy group, the enemy does not try to counter that, whereas a human commander would.
+Also, if the player decides to skip a mission, the enemy has no say in that.
+In reality an enemy would try to engage the player if they wanted to do so.
+This also applies if the player wants to end a battle early.
+If the player chooses to do this, then the enemy cannot force the issue and re-engage.

+At the start of the project, I considered implementing some sort of random number generator and using random numbers for things in the game.
+Most obviously, this would be things like combat losses, where random numbers could indicate unexpectedly effective or ineffective firing runs.
+Early versions of the code did import the randint library in expectation of this, but other problems demanded my attention and I never got around to properly exploring how I could use random numbers.

+I also considered implementing specialised ship classes as well, such as mine-laying vessels and missile ships.
+These would have limited conventional firepower, but would carry large stocks of mines and missiles.
+These could increase the number of mine-fields and missile volleys available to the player, or could enhance the odds when these tactics are used.

+Though the core mechanics are in place, I cannot rule out further changes should I come across a superior method of mathematically simulating an engagement.
+Indeed, the implementation of Lancester's Square Law is fairly basic, as the actual model uses differential equations and considers the time over which a battle takes place as well.

 # Bugs